Worker

 System requirements

-The Pendra daemon is a pure-Go static binary with no runtime dependencies.
-It runs on every major desktop and server OS; the bottleneck is whatever inference backend you point it at.
+The Pendra daemon is a small static binary with no runtime dependencies.
+It runs on every major desktop and server OS.

 Operating system support